vkhc/double-pendulum-cpp-qt/Readme.md

 ![Screenshot 3](https://github.com/vkhc/double-pendulum-cpp-qt/blob/master/screenshots/scr3.PNG)

 ## Numerical solution of ODEs
-Semi-implicit Euler method very small time steps (0.15 ms) is used for integration of ODE.
+Semi-implicit Euler method with a very small time step (0.15 ms) is used for integration of ODE.
 Thus long simulation times won't be accurate.
 For accurate long term solutions some sympletic integrator should be implemented.